 My name is Mary Regina Boland.
-I am an Assistant Professor of Informatics in the Department of Biostatistics, Epidemiology and Informatics in the Perelman School of Medicine at the University of Pennsylvania.
+I am a tenure-track Assistant Professor of Informatics in the Department of Biostatistics, Epidemiology and Informatics in the Perelman School of Medicine at the University of Pennsylvania.
 I am also a Senior Fellow in the Institute for Biomedical Informatics and an Affiliate Member of the Center for Excellence in Environmental Toxicology at University of Pennsylvania.
-Previously, I completed my PhD in biomedical informatics at Columbia University.
-I am a member of the American Medical Informatics Association (AMIA) and a Special Program Committee member for their Annual meeting this November in Washington D.C..
-I hope to see you there!
+I am also an adjunct assistant professor in the Department of Biomedical and Health informatics (DBHi) at the Children's Hospital of Philadelphia and a senior fellow at the Leonard Davis Institute of Health Economics, Wharton School, University of Pennsylvania.
+I lead the Fertility and Health Informatics Lab at the University of Pennsylvania.
+I am also a Fellow of the American Medical Informatics Association (FAMIA).
+I have published over 70 peer-reviewed publications in journals and respected informatics conferences, including 50 as either first or senior-author!!!
+I am also senior-author on one book chapter!
+Recently, I was an Associate Editor of a special issue at JAMIA on sex and gender-related health, see our editorial here!!!

 PhD Biomedical Informatics, 2017 Columbia University, 2013-2017